egymummy/Xtream-Codes1.06/README.md

 # Xtream-Codes1.06
-2019 fixed version For Ubuntu 14 ONLY & Fresh Server ONLY ( Greeting to The original Albainian Crackers )
+9/27/2019 fixed version For Ubuntu 14 ONLY & Fresh Server ONLY ( Greeting to The original Albainian Crackers )
 ------------------
 | For Fresh Server |

+NOTE 1 :
-NOTE : if Source Failed or stopped Please Contact Me , to Update it Choose Apache2 not lightpad , Choose NO for phpadmin database (configure database) NO , Choose YES for ipv4 , choose YES for ipv6
+if Source Failed or stopped Please Contact Me , to Update it (ALL Sources online is Taken Down) Choose Apache2 not lightpad , Choose NO for phpadmin database (configure database) NO , Choose YES for ipv4 , choose YES for ipv6
 *This Version comes with Unlimited Load Balance* But Tricky To Restore from Backup sql.gz and connect old load balancessss without Losing Data , contact me for manual quick fix Via Team Viewer

+NOTE 2 :
+Load Balances Are NOT installing ( We Are Currently Working on A fix ) 09/27/2019

 ------------------
 [1] wget https://raw.githubusercontent.com/egymummy/Xtream-Codes1.06/master/install.sh && chmod a+x install.sh && ./install.sh